surchs/bids-specification/src/modality-agnostic-files.md

 Optional: Yes

-A sessions file CAN be provided at the dataset root.
+An aggregated sessions file CAN be provided at the dataset root.
 If a root-level sessions file is provided, then it MUST begin with a `participant_id` column followed immediately after by a `session_id` column.
+The intent of this root-level sessions file is to describe the sessions in a data set and non-demographic variables changing between sessions.
+Participant's demographic variables should be added to a [demographics file](#demographics-file), as described above.

 `sessions.tsv` example: